Blog: AI, AI Overviews, and LLMs: How New Search Behaviors Are Impacting Your Organic Marketing

 Traditional SEO tactics—keywords, meta tags, page speed—still matter, but they’re no longer the whole game.

-With generative search on the rise, smart SEO teams are shifting toward:
+With generative search and answer engines on the rise, smart SEO teams are shifting toward AI Search Optimization, or strategies that encompass both of the following:

 LLMs don’t read like humans—they parse for structure, clarity, and topical authority.
 To improve your chances of being surfaced in AI-generated results, you need: